 Q-What anesthesia is the brow lift performed with?

 A-The brow lift may be performed with IV sedation, twilight anesthesia or general anesthesia.

 Q-How is the surgery for the brow lift performed?

 A-Dr. Donath begins the surgery by making the incisions.
 For a traditional brow lift, the incision runs across the top of the forehead just behind the hairline.
 For an endoscopic brow lift, there are several small incisions made behind the hairline.
 Loose skin is tightened, excess skin is removed and, if necessary, a portion of the muscle responsible for frown lines may be removed.

 Q-How long is the surgical time for a brow lift?

 A-The surgery may take about one to two hours to perform.

 Q-Where are the brow lift incisions made?

 A-Incisions for the brow lift are typically located behind the hairline.
-For a traditional brow lift, one long incision is made across the top of the forehead.
+For a traditional eyebrow lift, one long incision is made across the top of the forehead.
 For an endoscopic brow lift, several small incisions are made in the hairline.